 Reducing the costs of living.
-Ulupono Initiative's 2021 "Costs of the Vehicle Economy in Hawai'i" study outlines the significant direct and indirect costs of our current ground transportation system in our state.
-On average, households in Hawai'i are burdened by more than \$40,000 per year by our collective public and private vehicle dependency.
-If we can help our friends and families shed vehicles, they can save more than \$8,000 per year.1
+Ulupono Initiative's 2025 "Costs of the Vehicle Economy in Hawai'i" study outlines the significant direct and indirect costs of our current ground transportation system in our state.
+On average, households in Hawai'i are burdened by more than \$55,400 per year by our collective public and private vehicle dependency.
+This also means, a friend or family member can save \$36,000 on public and private costs by not owning a car.1